 Center for Inclusion and Diversity

 The Center for Inclusion and Diversity (CID) was established to advise on issues, policies, and practices that affect the University of San Diego's commitment to inclusion and diversity.
-The CID's purpose is to promote awareness and discussion to form collaborative relationships across campus through forums, events and initiatives.
+The CID's purpose is to promote awareness and discussion to form collaborative relationships across campus through forums,

 The Counseling Center's core purpose is to enhance the emotional, relational, and psychological well-being of students.
 The center strives to facilitate students' personal growth and enhance their academic success through accessible, culturally congruent clinical and outreach services.
 Professional counselors are available to meet with students for personal and psychological counseling, and psychiatric evaluation and community referrals are available.